Mayokuun/Blog-Preview-Card/blog-preview-card-main/README.md

 # Web3 Bridge Assignment

-This is a solution to an assignment by Web3 Bridge to the Blog preview card challenge on Frontend Mentor.
+This is a solution to an assignment by Web3 Bridge to design the Blog preview card challenge on Frontend Mentor.

 ### Links